Flight-Free-UK/flight_free_uk_website/source/posts_travel/travel-the-uk-by-narrowboat.html.markdown

 * [Ashby Boat Co](https://ashbyboats.com/) (nearest station Hinckley, then 13 min walk + 26 min bus (No. 7A))
 * [Midland Mallard](https://midlandmallard.com/) (20 min taxi from Nuneaton station)

-#### 7. The Droitwich Ring and Worcester & Birmingham canal
+#### 7. The Droitwich ring and Worcester & Birmingham canal

-Most canal ring routes can be completed over a week’s hire or longer, the [Droitwich ring](https://canalboatholidays.co.uk/routes/circular/droitwich-ring) (a.k.a Mid-Worcestershire ring) however can be completed over an active [weekend hire](https://canalboatholidays.co.uk/boat-hire/weekend-hire-and-short-breaks), and is by far the most popular short canal ring.
-From here you can also head into Birmingham travelling through pleasant countryside and tacking the thirty locks at Tardebigge.
+Most canal ring routes need a week or two to complete, but the [Droitwich ring](https://canalboatholidays.co.uk/routes/circular/droitwich-ring) (a.k.a Mid-Worcestershire ring) can be completed [in a weekend](https://canalboatholidays.co.uk/boat-hire/weekend-hire-and-short-breaks), and is by far the most popular short canal ring.

-Canal boat holidays in general make for a relatively environmentally friendly holiday especially for those already in the UK with no flights required, and many options easily accessible by public transport but some hire bases.
-But 2 on the Droitwich Ring are taking this a step further.
-[Trinity Boats](https://www.trinityboats.co.uk/) and [Cafwin Cruises](https://www.cafwincruises.com/) each now have a hybrid electric narrowboat, with Trinity Boats [also running the fleet on HVO](https://fueloilnews.co.uk/2024/06/narrowboat-holiday-company-switches-to-hvo-after-dft-green-lights-subsidy/).
+From here you can also head into Birmingham travelling through pleasant countryside and tackling the thirty locks at Tardebigge.

 Top rated hire bases in this area: [Trinity Boats](https://www.trinityboats.co.uk/) (Droitwich Spa Station - 6 min taxi.
 19min bus (No. 19) + 28 min walk) and [Cafwin Cruises](https://www.cafwincruises.com/) (Droitwich Spa Station - 5 min taxi.
 39 min walk)